stephenredfield/InstructorResources/index.md

 - [Ecampus Markdown Workflow](MarkdownWorkflow.html)
 - [Gradescope - How To](Gradescope.html)
 - [Replit - How To](Replit.html)
-- Course Learning Outcomes (CLOs)
+- Course Learning Outcomes (CLOs) - Learn about this in your Ecampus Workshop!
-- Designing a Syllabus
+- Designing a Syllabus - Learn about this in your Ecampus Workshop!
-- Module Learning Outcomes (MLOs)
+- Module Learning Outcomes (MLOs) - Learn about this in your Ecampus Workshop!
 - Assignments
   - Assignment Requirements
   - [Assignment & Rubric Design](AssignmentRubricDesign.html)